German Swiss International School: Primary department

 The official Primary curriculum of the English Stream offers English/Language, Mathematics, Geography, General Studies, History, Library, Learning Technology, which is known as ICT to students, Music, Physical Education and Science.
 German language is taught from Year 2 and remains compulsory until after Year 11.
 Chinese (Mandarin) is introduced in Year 4 and Science is introduced in Year 5.

 Secondary department

 In 2013, the English Stream adopted the International Baccalaureate (IB) Diploma programme for Year 12 and 13, replacing the GCE A-level programme.
 Many students also take the SAT I/II or the Sprachdiplom for applications to universities in the United States or Germany respectively.

-Before taking the IB, English International Stream students follow the British education system, completing GCSE and I/GCSE examinations at the end of Year 11.
+Before taking the IB, English International Stream students follow the British education system, completing GCSE and IGCSE examinations at the end of Year 11.
 The examining boards are Cambridge and Edexcel, depending on what subject is being taken.

 At GCSE/IGCSE level, compulsory subjects include English Language, English Literature, German, Mathematics and Physical Education (not examined).
 Students also choose electives from the following subject pools: